 - Located around so many other beautiful attractions

-- Have a great restaurant with fair prices
+- Have a good restaurant with fair prices

 - Have student discounts